MCP HubMCP Hub

 Debugging

-Launch the MCP Inspector with:
+Launch the MCP Inspector using npm:

-npx @modelcontextprotocol/inspector uv --directory /path/to/your/directory run mcp-pandoc
+npx @modelcontextprotocol/inspector uv --directory /path/to/mcp-pandoc run mcp-pandoc

 Contributing